bodote/cheatsheets/git.md

 ## git merge

-- instead: to **merge AND pull** from a remote branch , just use `git merge origin/develop` to merge the latest changes from remote-"develop" in your feature branch
+- instead: to **merge AND pull** from a remote branch , just use `git merge origin/develop` (wenn dein master-branch "develop" heißt) to merge the latest changes from remote-"develop" in your feature branch
 - **THIS DOES NOT WORK** as expected: on a feature branch, but want to update the master: `git pull origin develop:develop ` auf KEINEN FALL mit `--rebase` if `develop` is the name of you main/master-branch.

 ### rebase vs merge: